Drohobich, Ukraine, August 2016

 Maryanna’s living room

 I remove my shoes at the entrance, which is a vital courtesy to be shown almost everywhere in Ukraine.
 Home is the inside world – it’s the place where everything is safe.
 The outside world is largely mistrusted.
 The kitchen is the ultimate free area where almost anything can be discussed in an informal manner.
-Kovbasa krovianka (a homemade blood sausage, her father’s specialty) and farsherovanie perec (peppers stuffed with rice, tomato and minced meat) are served, both of which are very tasty.
+Kovbasa krovianka (a homemade blood sausage, her father’s speciality) and farsherovanie perec (peppers stuffed with rice, tomato and minced meat) are served, both of which are very tasty.
 I am welcomed wholeheartedly.

 Veronika, Maryanna’s younger daughter, speaks to me in Ukrainian, but can also understand English.
 She presents a perfect way for me to learn the local language.
 Could any teacher have been better or more patient?